The closest anything comes to viral around here?

-Were I a devote Catholic (or even a half-assed one) I might take exception to the Pope on a Rope that became a rage when the Pontiff visited America.
+Was I a devote Catholic (or even a half-assed one) I might take exception to the Pope on a Rope that became a rage when the Pontiff visited America.
 [This site has it – and some other rad “gadgets for God”]

 Wacky shit makes it to the mainstream.
 Mainstream’s popular despite itself.
 There’s so much stuff there.
 Death, for instance.
 The web.
-It’s to blame for the viral side of mainstream.
+It’s to blame for the viral side of the mainstream.
 Han Solo girls.
 Kale.
 What is it with kale?